twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 #### PAT
 - Port Address Translation (PAT)
 	- Translating IP addesses from Private to Public while minimizing Public IP usage.
-	- attaches port numbers to few IPs to make them unique.
-In turn minimizing the number of IPs needed. also allows translation to attach a private IP to the IP & port number for communication.
+	- attaches port numbers to one public IP to make the instance unique.
+In turn minimizing the number of IPs needed for the entire internet. also allows translation to attach a private IP to the IP & port number for communication.

 ### BGP
 - exterior Gateway Protocol